 Enter the renamed module directory and rename the files to reflect the module name.

-Files containing rules use the template file “temp_subINCLUDE”.
+In a multi-rule module, each file containing a rule should be created using the template file “temp_subINCLUDE”.
+In this tutorial, we will create two submodules that run mpileup either on the whole genome (tPileUNSPLIT) or separated by chromosome (tPileSPLIT).
+The module-level “_INCLUDE” file will be based on template file “temp_masterINCLUDE”.
 The python file and the “_INCLUDE” Snakefile should be named in accordance with the module directory name; this results in the files being named “tPile.py” and “tPile_INCLUDE”, respectively.
 For clarification in naming, please refer to Table 1.
 Figure 25 shows the starting structure of the template directory.
-Figure 26 shows the file structure of the deployed mPile module.
+Figure 26 shows the file structure of the deployed mPile module (analogous to what we will create for tPile).